 Find out how to jump into French New Year traditions.
 Make your own French King cake to share with friends for Epiphany in France.

-Each year people are unsure what to do to celebrate the new year in France, but you can be sure the French New Year involves some delicious food and drink.
+Each year people are unsure what to do to celebrate the new year in France.
+You can be sure the French New Year involves some delicious food and drink.
 In France, 31 December is known as la Saint Sylvestre because it is the day dedicated to the saint’s feast day, known as la fête de Saint Sylvestre.
 The New Year’s Eve feast is also referred to as le Réveillon de Saint-Sylvestre.

 Celebrating New Year’s Eve in France

-Traditionally New Year’s Eve in France kicks off with a glass of champagne and foie gras, although each region has its local specialities.
-Here in Fontevraud it is more likely that locals eat oysters or moules à la marinière (mussels) and toast the French New Year with a glass of Crement de Loire or one of the delicious ‘pettilants’ wines from the caves of Gratien et Meyer, Vouvray or Ackermans of Saumur.
+Traditionally, New Year’s Eve in France kicks off with a glass of champagne and foie gras; each region also has its local specialties.
+Here in Fontevraud, locals eat oysters or moules à la marinière (mussels) and toast the French New Year with a glass of Crement de Loire or one of the delicious pettilants wines from the caves of Gratien et Meyer, Vouvray, or Ackermans of Saumur.

-Imagine for a minute that you are in one of the finest restaurants in Paris, perhaps at Maxim’s or the Café Royale.
-A small band is playing blues or a little jazz, or it might even be a Palm orchestra playing a Viennese waltz gently in the background.
-Towards midnight, paper hats and confetti will be distributed and everyone will count down to the New Year in France together.
-Next watch out for your hats because everyone in the room will exchange kisses and wish each other a Bonne Année (Happy New Year).
+Imagine you’re in a fine restaurant in Paris.
+A small band is playing jazz.
+Towards midnight, paper hats and confetti are distributed and everyone counts down to the New Year in France together.
+Next, watch out for your hats; everyone in the room exchanges kisses and wishes each other a Bonne Année (Happy New Year).

-Millions of French people eat out on New Year’s Eve and also for the French New Year’s Day and commonly it will be an elaborate feast of sometimes up to as many as 15 courses, though around eight courses are more usual.
+Millions of French people dine out on New Year’s Eve and also the next day.
+It’s an elaborate feast of as many as 15 courses; eight courses is more usual.

-We ourselves have done it in the past, when we all agree on a lavish dinner; thus we may have a fish supper featuring sandre (perch fish) or maybe some crab from La Rochelle.
-Sandre tastes heavenly if prepared simply, such as grilling, and paired with a ripe Chenin Blanc or Muscadet wine.
+We’ve done it in the past; thus, we may have a fish supper featuring sandre (perch fish) or crab from La Rochelle.
+Sandre tastes heavenly if prepared simply and paired with a ripe Chenin Blanc or Muscadet wine.

-We normally keep some Christmas crackers nearby and pull one or two with our French New Year’s dinner.
-At midnight, in accordance with New Year traditions in France everyone shares a kiss under a sprig of gui (mistletoe) and offers best wishes to each other.
-Unlike in the UK and other parts of the world, the French kiss under mistletoe (gui’) on New Year’s Eve in France and not before.
+We normally keep some Christmas crackers nearby and pull one with our French New Year’s dinner.
+At midnight, everyone shares a kiss under a sprig of gui (mistletoe) and offers best wishes.
+The French kiss under mistletoe (gui’) on New Year’s Eve in France and not before.

-It’s not uncommon to finish the New Year celebration in France by setting off a few fireworks from the roof terrace or garden.
+It’s common to finish the New Year celebration in France by setting off some fireworks from the garden.

 New Year in France: Le Jour de l’An

-On New Year’s Day we share our resolutions, but unlike our French friends we do not usually exchange gifts or cards.
-In fact in France you are more likely to receive a New Year’s card wishing you Bonne Année then you would ever receive a Christmas card from a French friend or neighbour.
+On New Year’s Day we share our resolutions.
+Unlike our French friends, we do not usually exchange gifts or cards.
+In fact, in France you are more likely to receive a New Year’s card wishing you Bonne Année then you would ever receive a Christmas card from a French friend.

 According to Clement A Miles who wrote a book in 1912 on the subject of New Year traditions in France, it is on this day ‘that presents are given, family gatherings held, and calls paid’ in France.
 ‘In the morning’ he goes on ‘children find their stockings filled with gifts, and then rush off to offer good wishes to their parents.
 In the afternoon the younger people call upon their older relations, and in the evening all meet for dinner at the home of the head of the family’.

-Some families may carry on this New Year tradition in France, but most of our French friends tend to exchange presents on Christmas Eve or Christmas Day as times and traditions are changing.
+Some families may carry on this New Year tradition in France.
+Most of our French friends exchange presents on Christmas Eve or Christmas Day as times are changing.

 For our New Year in France, it is almost certain that following a delicious and extravagant meal we will go for our annual long and winding walk along the picturesque riverbanks at Chouzé sur Loire.